Corbin Carroll Player Props: Diamondbacks vs. Red Sox

 Corbin Carroll At The Plate

-- He has gone deep in seven games this season (15.2%), homering in 3.6% of his trips to the plate.
+- He has hit a long ball in seven games this year (14.9%), leaving the park in 3.6% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.